NYCDOB/DOB_NOW_Milestone_App/README.md

 ## Built by

-* [DOB Analytics and Data Science Team](https://www1.nyc.gov/site/buildings/about/metrics-reports.page) - If you have questions or feedback, comment here on github or email us at [Analytics@buildings.nyc.gov](mailto:analytics@buildings.nyc.gov).
+* [DOB Analytics and Data Science Team](https://www1.nyc.gov/site/buildings/about/metrics-reports.page) - If you have questions or feedback, email us at [Analytics@buildings.nyc.gov](mailto:analytics@buildings.nyc.gov).

 ## Acknowledgments